MaksimDzhangirov/backendBankExample/docs/part36-eng.md

 ```

 to fetch and merge all the new changes from the remote `master`
-branch on Github to our local `master` branch.
+branch on GitHub to our local `master` branch.

 Then check out the `ft/ci-deploy` branch, and run